luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   #mnote[start mit substantial claim?]
   This study shows the use of advanced speech recognition technology to analyze YouTube content.
-  By combining OpenAI's whisper-large-v3-turbo with Silero voice activity detection, high-quality transcripts were used to analyze populist content on the offical German parties' YouTube channels.
+  By combining OpenAI's whisper-large-v3-turbo with Silero voice activity detection, high-quality transcripts were used to analyze populist content on the official German parties' YouTube channels.
   It demonstrates that populist parties in Germany—most notably the AfD—are significantly more successful on YouTube than their non-populist counterparts.
   They not only attract larger audiences but also disseminate a substantially higher volume of populist content.
   This underscores the strategic advantage that populist actors hold on video-based platforms, where emotionally charged and confrontational messaging can gain visibility and engagement.